Your gas meter

 Meter Installation Registration Number

-Once a gas service is installed, a unique Meter Installation Registration Number (MIRN) is permanently allocated to your property address.
-Your gas retailer or fitter may then use your MIRN to identify your installation, and this number will also appear on your gas bill together with the meter number of the specific gas meter installed at your address.
+Your gas retailer or fitter will use your MIRN to identify your installation, and it will also appear on your gas bill together with the meter number of the specific gas meter installed at your address.

 Turning your gas meter back on and relighting your appliances